 Details of the 2018 Tour of Britain route, which runs from September 2 to 9

-The Tour of Britain will return in 2018, with the race moving around the country between September 2 to 9.
+The Tour of Britain will return in 2018, with the race moving around the country between September 2 to 9 – kicking off in Pembrey Country Park, Wales, and drawing to its conclusion with a fast and flat criterium in London.

 The race dates right back to 1945, though there have been some gaps in its history.
 In this time, it’s carried the names of the ‘Milk Race’, ‘Kellogg’s Tour of Britain’ and the ‘Pru Tour’.
 The existing set-up arrived in 2004 and the race is currently organised by the Sweet Spot Group.